Tibetans: Medicine

 Traditional Tibetan medicine utilizes up to two thousand types of plants, forty animal species, and fifty minerals.
 One of the key figures in its development was the renowned 8th century physician Yuthog Yontan Gonpo, who produced the Four Medical Tantras integrating material from the medical traditions of Persia, India and China.
 The tantras contained a total of 156 chapters in the form of Thangkas, which tell about the archaic Tibetan medicine and the essences of medicines in other places.

-Yutok Yonten Gonpo's descendant, Yuthok Sarma Yonten Gonpo, further consolidated the tradition by adding eighteen medical works.
-One of his books includes paintings depicting the resetting of a broken bone.
-In addition, he compiled a set of anatomical pictures of internal organs.

 Cuisine

 The Cuisine of Tibet reflects the rich heritage of the country and people's adaptation to high altitude and religious culinary restrictions.
 The most important crop is barley.
 Dough made from barley flour, called tsampa, is the staple food of Tibet.
-This is either rolled into noodles or made into steamed dumplings called momos.
+This is either rolled into noodles or made into steamed dumplings called momo.
 Meat dishes are likely to be yak, goat or mutton, often dried or cooked into a spicy stew with potatoes.
 Mustard seed is cultivated in Tibet and therefore features heavily in its cuisine.
 Yak yogurt, butter and cheese are frequently eaten and well-prepared yogurt is considered something of a prestige item.

 Clothing

-Many Tibetans wear their hair long, although in recent times due to Chinese influence, most men do crop their hair short.
-The women braid their hair into multiple tiny braids called "Rhe-Ba" or just simply put their hair up in a braid or pony-tail in more rural areas.
-In more urban areas, women wear many different kinds of hairstyles such as pony-tails, braids, buns or just leaving it down.

-Some men and women wear long thick dresses (chuba) in more traditional and rural regions.
+Men and Women wear long thick dresses (chuba) in more traditional and rural regions.
 The men wear a shorter version with pants underneath.
 The style of the clothing varies between regions.
 Nomads often wear thick sheepskin versions.
 In more urban places like Lhasa, men and women dress in modern clothing, and many choose to wear chuba during festivals and holidays like Losar.